material-components/material-components-android/docs/theming/Motion.md

 has a primary and secondary `VisibilityAnimatorProvider`.
 The primary provider can be modified while the secondary provider can be either modified, replaced or removed.
-This allows for the customization of Material motion while still adhering to a pattern's foundation and is refered to as a _variant_.
+This allows for the customization of Material motion while still adhering to a pattern's foundation and is referred to as a *variant*.

 #### Shared axis composition